gdmarmerola/gdmarmerola.github.io/_posts/2017-11-28-ts-for-contextual-bandits.md

    </video>
 </div>

 We see that in the first rounds our output probabilities have very large uncertainty and no clear direction.
 Also, our priors have large intersections, as the model is not very certain about its weights.
 As the rounds pass, we see that we effectively learn distributions for the weights and reduce our uncertainty around the output probabilities.
-When the model has low unceratinty, we start exploiting the bandits, choosing the best in each context.
+When the model has low uncertainty, we start exploiting the bandits, choosing the best in each context.

 ## Regret analysis